Australia-India Indo-Pacific Oceans Initiative Partnership: Grant Round 2

 - a not-for-profit organisation

-- a think tank or research organisation
+- a university or think tank or research organisation

 - an Australian state or territory government body